 - Layer the chocolate over the above starting first with the German's Sweet Chocolate, then the semi-sweet chocolate chips, and end on the almond bark.

-- Cook on LOW for 3 hours.
-DO NOT STIR, but if you do around 1.5 hours and know that it won't take as long.
-Stir with a wooden spoon until smooth whether you wait 3 hours and can't help yourself and stir mid-way like me.
+- Cook on LOW for 1.5 hours.
+DO NOT STIR, but if you do midway through, know that it won't take as long.
+Stir with a wooden spoon until smooth.

 - Drop about 2 Tbsp into a cupcake pan lined or onto a cookie sheet.